-Health Service Commission.
-169. (1) There shall be a Health Service Commission.
+169. Health Service Commission.

-(2) The Commission shall consist of a Chairperson and six other members at least three of whom shall be persons who have substantial experience in health science, all of whom shall be appointed by the President with the approval of Parliament.

-(3) The President shall appoint one member of the Commission as Deputy Chairperson of the Commission.

-(4) A person is not qualified to be a member of the Commission unless he or she is of high moral character and proven integrity.

-(5) A person holding any of the following offices shall relinquish his or her office on appointment as a member of the Commission-

-- (b) a member of a local government council; - (c) a member of the executive of a political party or political organisation; - (d) a member of any board or other authority responsible for the management of any Government hospital or similar Government establishment; or

-(e) a public officer.

-(6) A member of the Commission shall hold office for four years but is eligible for re-appointment; except that of the first members appointed under this Constitution, three shall be appointed to hold office for three years which shall be specified in their instruments of appointment.

-(7) The emoluments of members of the Commission shall be prescribed by Parliament and shall be charged on the Consolidated Fund.
+- (1) There shall be a Health Service Commission. - (2) The commission shall consist of a chairperson and six other members at least three of whom shall be persons who have substantial experience in health science, all of whom shall be appointed by the President with the approval of Parliament. - (3) The President shall appoint one member of the commission as deputy chairperson of the commission. - (4) A person is not qualified to be a member of the commission unless he or she is of high moral character and proven integrity. - (5) A person holding any of the following offices shall relinquish his or her office on appointment as a member of the commission- - (a) a member of Parliament; - (b) a member of a local government council; - (c) a member of the executive of a political party or political organisation; - (d) a member of any board or other authority responsible for the management of any Government hospital or similar Government establishment; or - (e) a public officer. - (6) A member of the commission shall hold office for four years but is eligible for reappointment; except that of the first members appointed under this Constitution, three shall be appointed to hold office for three years which shall be specified in the instruments of appointment. - (7) The emoluments of members of the commission shall be prescribed by Parliament and shall be charged on the Consolidated Fund.

-(8) In the absence of both the Chairperson and the Deputy Chairperson, the President may designate one of the members to act as Chairperson.

-(9) A member of the Commission may be removed from office by the President only for-

-(a) inability to perform the functions of his or her office arising from infirmity of body or mind;

-(b) misbehaviour or misconduct; or
+- (8) In the absence of both the chairperson and the deputy chairperson, the President may designate one of the members to act as chairperson. - (9) A member of the commission may be removed from office by the President only for- - (a) inability to perform the functions of his or her office arising from infirmity of body or mind; - (b) misbehaviour or misconduct; or - (c) incompetence.

-(c) incompetence.

-Functions of Health Service Commission.
-170. (1) Subject to the provisions of this Constitution, the Health Service Commission shall-
+170. Functions of the Health Service Commission.

-- (a) advise the President in performing, in relation to the health service, his or her functions under article 172 of this Constitution; - (b) have power to appoint persons to hold or act in any office in the health service, including the power to confirm such appointments, to exercise disciplinary control over those persons and to remove them from office; - (c) review the terms and conditions of service, standing orders, training and qualifications of members of the health service and matters connected with their management and welfare and make recommendations on them to Government; - (d) perform such other functions as may be prescribed by this Constitution or any other law.

-(2) In the exercise of its functions, the Commission shall be independent and shall not be subject to the direction or control of any person or authority; except that it shall take into account government policy relating to health.

-(3) The Commission may, by writing, delegate any of its functions to a District Service Commission or any other authority or officer.

-(4) The Commission shall make a report to Parliament in respect of each year on the performance of its functions.
+- (1) Subject to the provisions of this Constitution, the Health Service Commission shall- - (a) advise the President in performing, in relation to the health service, his or her functions under article 172 of this Constitution; - (b) have power to appoint persons to hold or act in any office in the health service, including the power to confirm such appointments, to exercise disciplinary control over those persons and to remove them from office; - (c) review the terms and conditions of service, standing orders, training and qualifications of members of the health service and matters connected with their management and welfare and make recommendations on them to the Government: - (d) perform such other functions as may be prescribed by this Constitution or any other law. - (2) In the exercise of its functions, the Commission shall be independent and shall not be subject to the direction or control of any person or authority; except that it shall take into account government policy relating to health. - (3) The commission may, by writing, delegate any of its functions to a district service commission or any other authority or officer. - (4) The commission shall make a report to Parliament in respect of each year on the performance of its functions.

-(5) Subject to the provisions of this article, Parliament shall, by law regulate the functions of the Commission and prescribe the categories of public officers to constitute the health service.
+(5) Subject to the provisions of this article, Parliament shall, by law regulate the functions of the commission and prescribe the categories of public officers to constitute the health service.